 "On the steep banks of the Chagra

 (Published by Moscow: Foreign Languages Publishing House, 1957)

 Sergei Vinogradov.
 Moscow Street, 1922. / Source: Getty Images

 Pasternak's severe winter cold is contrasted with the warmth of human relations, which is embodied by the light of fire and candles that escapes through the windows.
 This light soothes us and gives us hope that spring will definitely arrive after winter.

-“Only now, when she came out for the second time, did she take a look around her.
-It was winter.
-It was the city.
-It was night.
+“Only now, when she came out for the second time, did she take a look

 "It was bitter cold.
 The streets were covered with a thick, black, glassy layer of ice, like the bottom of beer bottles.
 It hurt her to breathe.
 The air was dense with gray sleet and it tickled and pricked her face like the gray frozen bristles of her fur cape.
 Her heart thumping, she walked through the deserted streets past the steaming doors of cheap teashops and restaurants.
 Faces as red as sausages and horses’ and dogs’ heads with beards of icicles emerged from the mist.
 A thick crust of ice and snow covered the windows, and the colored reflections of lighted Christmas trees and the shadows of merrymakers moved across their chalk-white opaque surfaces as on magic lantern screens; it was as though shows were being given for the benefit of pedestrians.”